 They are expected to follow pre-defined deadlines to complete different tasks.
 S/he should be able to meet these deadlines in any circumstances.

 A professional accountant is required to work for long hours on several critical tasks under tight deadlines.
 They must possess the initiative and act fast without requiring too much supervision from managers.

 They should be able to resolve any issues using analytical and logical reasoning methods.
 They should be able to identify problems and develop solutions.

 Creating new ideas is critical for running a business or organization in today’s globally competitive world.
 They should have the ability to recognize problems and develop innovative ideas that can help a company operate more efficiently.

-A professional account must possess strong teamwork skills to work as a team and deliver high-quality results on time.
+A professional accountant must possess strong teamwork skills to work as a team and deliver high-quality results on time.
 They are generally expected to maintain regular contact with other employees through phone, email, etc.

 Both of them perform similar functions in a company.
 The main difference between the two is that the responsibilities of an accountant go beyond just maintaining financial records.
-At the same time, the responsibilities of a bookkeeper are limited to recording transactions, reconciling accounts, and ensuring compliance with local laws and regulations.
+At the same time, the duties of a bookkeeper are limited to recording transactions, reconciling accounts, and ensuring compliance with local laws and regulations.
 The best way to know which one your company needs is to ask yourself these questions: